 - In the same pan over medium heat, warm 1/2 tablespoon of the olive oil.
 Add half of the spinach, season with salt and pepper and cook, stirring, until wilted, 2 to 3 minutes.
 Transfer to a colander.
 Repeat with the remaining 1/2 tablespoon olive oil and spinach.
 Using a rubber spatula, press out the excess moisture.

 - In a large bowl, toss together the bread cubes, the caramelized onion, spinach and cheeses.
 Transfer to a 4-quart baking dish.
 In a bowl, beat together the eggs, half-and-half, the 1 teaspoons salt and pepper, to taste.
 Pour over the bread mixture.
+If its looking super wet, add another handful of toasted cubed bread.
 Cover with plastic wrap and refrigerate for at least 2 hours or up to 12 hours.

 - Preheat an oven to 350°F